80/20 Rule for Daily Tasks: How to Identify Your Vital Few

 The Impact Audit: a goalsandprogress.com concept for weekly review

 Most tasks in the left column will have nothing meaningful in the right column.
-That’s the point.
+That is the point.
 After three to four weeks of audits, clear patterns emerge.
 You start to see that the same categories of work produce results over and over again: direct client conversations, focused creation time, strategic decisions.
 Everything else is filler.
+When I started doing this on my own weeks, the surprise was not which tasks were filler.
+It was how many hours the filler had quietly absorbed before any high-impact work began.

 After running The Impact Audit for a month, you develop a personal filter.
 When a new task appears, you can ask: does this look like the tasks that ended up in the vital few column or the trivial many column?
-That question alone changes how you plan your day.
-This kind of backward-looking review also supports better goal tracking over time.
+Running a weekly Impact Audit also supports better goal tracking over time, because the same outcome record that surfaces your vital few also shows whether the week moved a goal at all.

 The Vital Few Filter: three questions that surface your 20%

 For any given day, before you start working through your list, run each task through this goalsandprogress.com framework.
-The Vital Few Filter uses three questions to separate high-impact from low-impact work quickly:
+The Vital Few Filter is a Goals and Progress method that uses three questions to separate high-impact from low-impact work quickly:

 How to build a Pareto day: step-by-step

-Knowing the principle isn’t enough.
+Knowing the principle is not enough.
 You need a daily structure that protects your vital few tasks from being crowded out by everything else.
-Here’s a five-step process you can start tomorrow morning.
+Here is a five-step process you can start tomorrow morning.

 Step 1: list everything